makortel/cmssw/HeterogeneousCore/CUDACore/README.md

   * if not, throw an exception (with unified memory could prefetch instead)
 * if the CUDA streams are different, synchronize between them

-### Calling the CUDA kernels
+#### Calling the CUDA kernels

-There is nothing special, except the CUDA stream should be obtained from the `CUDAScopedContext`
+It is usually best to wrap the CUDA kernel calls to a separate class, and then call methods of that class from the EDProducer.
+The only requirement is that the CUDA stream where to queue the operations should be the one from the `CUDAScopedContext`

 ```cpp
 gpuAlgo.makeClustersAsync(..., ctx.stream());
 ```

+If necessary, different CUDA streams may be used internally, but they should to be made to synchronize with the provided CUDA stream with CUDA events and `cudaStreamWaitEvent()`.

-### Putting output
+#### Putting output

-The GPU data needs to be wrapped to `CUDA<T>` template with `CUDAScopedContext::wrap()` or `CUDAScopedContext::emplace()`
+The GPU data needs to be wrapped to `CUDAProduct<T>` template with `CUDAScopedContext::wrap()` or `CUDAScopedContext::emplace()`

 ```cpp